Aditya9056/smush-repo/readme.txt

     * WPML Media Add-on compatibility, you can smush all the images for all the languages at once from Bulk Smush page

 * Updated:
+    * Minor Tweaks on WP Smush Page ( Bulk Smush )
     * Stats calculation is more accurate
+    * Show current image size in media library after image has been smushed
     * Added Multi Pass JPEG optimisation ( Pro Feature )

 * Features: